 The Hammond-Harwood House Museum in downtown Annapolis is looking for Docents to serve as guides at our 18th & 19th century decorative arts house museum.
 This a wonderful opportunity for interested individuals to share their love of history and decorative arts with the public.
 Docent training is usually held in the spring and fall.
 If you are interested, please contact Eleni Bozori or fill out the Contact us form.
-Candidates will be required to complete two ''shadowing'' days between August 22 to September 9 followed by three, two-hour classes between September 6 to 22, 2022.
+Candidates will be required to complete three ''shadowing'' days followed by four, two-hour classes in spring of 2024.
+Please check back for dates.

 Please note once a training class has started we will not take on new candidates half-way through.

 This national treasure also features some of the nation’s premier architecture of the colonial period.

 Hammond-Harwood House is a fun place to volunteer and there are a lot of opportunities:

 - Volunteers to help out with the garden -- weeding, planting, watering, improving, spring and fall clean-ups.
 Our garden needs care.
 For this we usually set up a few days in April and September in the morning for weeding, caring for our herb garden and maintaining the perennials.
 Our historic boxwoods, the herb garden - used for educational purposes, and the delicate perennials need attention.
 Tools will be provided and will be sanitized before every use.
 Hours are 9:30-11:00 a.m when it is cool and shady.
 Other days/times can be scheduled upon request.